Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 *The Clojure implementation currently exhibits worse asymptotic behavior than we know is theoretically possible.
 Profiling and performance improvements here are restricted to only cover improvements that will also reflect in the specification and Rust implementation of the library.*

-Each one of these three milestones will be considered delivered when
+Each one of the three milestones in the Research Track will be considered delivered when
 - It has been made publicly available, and
 - Its content has been greenlit by at least two members of the research team at Web3 Foundation.

 ---
-### Implementation Timeframe
+### Implementation Track

 The current implementation of MMBs is available here:
 <https://github.com/w3f/merkle-mountain-belt-clj>